golang/proposal/design/56345-structured-logging.md

 Each of these methods has a corresponding top-level function that uses the default logger.

+We will provide a vet check for the methods that take a list of `any` arguments to catch problems with missing keys or values.

 ```
 func (l Logger) Log(level Level, msg string, args ...any)
     Log emits a log record with the current time and the given level and